Common Lisp: install SBCL on Windows

 Last modification on April 21st, 2026.
 Created on July 14th, 2025.

 The file sbcl-2.5.6-x86-64-windows-binary.msi is downloaded.
-Launch it, and install SBCL anywhere (we will move it just after).
+Let’s launch it and install SBCL at the default location — we’ll move it immediately after.

-Move it to the desired directory, for example c:/programs2/sbcl-2.5.6.
+Let’s move it to the desired directory, for example c:/programs2/sbcl-2.5.6.

 c:/programs2/sbcl-2.5.6/sbcl.exe